 Primary clinical areas of focus for Yoga Therapy include: perinatal mood and anxiety, stress, generalized anxiety, and trauma.

 My clinical training includes completion of continued education workshops and training (e.g. Bringing Trauma-Informed Yoga into Mental Health Clinical Practice & Transcending Sexual Trauma Through Yoga).
 During my predoctoral internship, I created and led a 2-day Trauma-Informed Yoga workshop series for sexual assault survivors at California State University, San Marcos.
 My 200-hour Gentle Yoga Teacher Training will be completed at Soul of Yoga in Encinitas, CA in September 2019.

 Somatic therapy is a form of body-centered therapy that looks at the connection of mind and body and uses both psychotherapy and physical therapies for holistic healing.
 The theory behind somatic therapy is that the mind, body, spirit, and emotions are all related and connected to each other.
-As a result, the stress of past emotional and traumatic events affects the central nervous system and can cause changes in the body and even in body language, often resulting in altered facial expressions and posture as well as physical pain.
-Through developing awareness of the mind-body connection and using specific interventions, somatic therapy helps you to release the tension, anger, frustration and other emotions that remain in your body from these past negative experiences.
-The goal is to help free you from the stress and pain that is preventing you from fully engaging in your life (Psychology Today, 2019).
-Somatic therapy is often used for the treatment of trauma and PTSD symptoms.
+Through developing awareness of the mind-body connection and using specific interventions like body scanning, somatic therapy helps you to release emotions stored within the body.